 This will automatically generate a report to see which rich results features can appear when that page or post is listed in the search results.

 It will give you any errors or warnings, so you can improve your structured data.
-You can click the drop down arrow next to any warning and you’ll get detailed instructions for how to fix it.
+You can click the drop-down arrow next to any warning, and you’ll get detailed instructions on how to fix it.